Ameba-AIoT/ameba-iot-docs/ameba/en/ameba_soc/8713ec_series.rst

 **Applications**

-With dual RISC cores running up to 400MHz, enhanced computing capability, stable security performance and abundant peripheral resources, the RTL8726EA series is widely used in various fields, such as:
+With multi RISC cores running up to 500MHz, enhanced computing capability, stable security performance and abundant peripheral resources, the RTL8726EA series is widely used in various fields, such as:

 - Home appliance
 - Line controller